 How Can I Prevent a Re-infestation of Bed Bugs After a Pest Control Treatment?

-One of the most important steps to preventing a re-infestation of bed bugs is to keep up with regular inspections and treatments.
+One of the most important steps to preventing the re-infestation of bed bugs is to keep up with regular inspections and treatments.
 It is also important to vacuum carpets, furniture, floors, bed frames, cracks, and crevices regularly.
 Additionally, encourage your neighbors to treat their homes as well.
 It is also important to seal all cracks and crevices so bed bugs cannot hide or travel between apartments.
 Be sure to read the directions carefully if you use a portable heating chamber to treat items for bed bugs.
-Lastly, check your bed linens regularly for signs of infestation and make sure your bed frames are free of clutter.
+Similar to bed bugs, other pests can also hitchhike into your home; learn how to keep pests out of your firewood and reduce the risk of infestation.
+Lastly, check your bed linens regularly for signs of infestation, and make sure your bed frames are free of clutter.

 Bed bugs can be difficult to eliminate, but professional pest control exterminators can help.
 By understanding what bed bugs are, identifying signs of an infestation, and utilizing effective treatments, you can successfully get rid of bed bugs in your home.
 It is also important to adopt preventative measures to avoid a re-infestation.
 With the right steps and the help of a professional pest control exterminator, you can finally be free of bed bugs.